 The hand-painted quality of the work is brought to the fore by Hugo.
 On close inspection, it is possible to see that each line is made up of individual brushstrokes.
 “Like many things in life, it’s about the small things adding up to a whole.
 The idea that someone sending an email, or turning a page, is a minute moment in the life of Schroders – especially given their long history.
 My aim, therefore, was to create a work that is visually striking but owes its existence to hundreds of tiny moments.
 The individual brushstrokes, when read together, cohere – with a sense of joyful energy – into one unified work.”

 Hugo Dalton will create a live drawing for a new work by choreographer Charlotte Edmonds at the Royal Opera House.
-The work has been commissioned to celebrate the opening of the new Stanton Williams designed entrance to the famous Covent Garden home of the Royal Ballet.
+The work, which will be performed on the 25th November in the ROHs Clore Studio, has been commissioned to celebrate the opening of the new Stanton Williams designed entrance to the famous Covent Garden home of the Royal Ballet.

 Art of the Invisible19/10/2018

 An interdisciplinary conference at The Courtauld Institute of Art exploring art’s relationship with the invisible.